Towards Identifiability of Interventional Stochastic Differential Equations: Setup

+We use $s_i(A)$ to denote the $i$th singular value of matrix $A$.
 We let $P_A$ denote the orthogonal projection onto the image of matrix $A$, and $P_A^\perp = I - P_A$ the orthogonal projection onto its complement.
 We let $A^\dag$ denote the pseudoinverse of $A$, and note that if $A$ has linearly independent columns it is a left inverse such that $A^\dag A = I$, likewise for rows and right inverse.
 We let $\|\cdot\|$ denote the spectral norm and $\|\cdot\|_F$ the Frobenius norm.
+We also introduce a minimal signed permutation distance $d_P(X, Y) = \min_{\Lambda, \Pi} \|X - Y\Pi \Lambda\|$ where $\Lambda$ is minimized over diagonal matrices with entries in $\pm 1$ and $\Pi$ is minimized over permutation matrices.

-We will use $\lesssim$ to denote inequality up to constant factor, and iid as independent and identically distributed.
+We will use $\lesssim$ to denote inequality up to constant factor (treating some problem parameters as constants where specified), and similarly reserve the notation $\tilde{C}$ for any absolute constant greater than zero.
+Finally iid indicates independent and identically distributed.